 - Unstable angina: pain lasting longer than 15 minutes that may not be fully relieved by angina medication.
 It may indicate that you are having a heart attack.
 Unstable angina often occurs without a specific trigger.

 Angina differs from a heart attack because the reduction in blood flow to the heart muscle is only temporary and does not result in damage to the heart muscle.
+During a heart attack, the interrupted blood flow can result in the heart muscle being damaged or destroyed.

 People with angina, however, are at higher risk of having a heart attack.
 If you have been diagnosed with angina and you experience unstable angina or angina pain that is unusual, e.g. occurs when you are resting or wakes you up from sleep, you might be having a heart attack.
 You should dial 111 immediately.